-To avoid damage due to the accumulation of static charge, use proper precautions when handling any cellular device.
-Although input protection circuitry has been incorporated into the devices to minimize the effect of static build-up, use proper precautions to avoid exposure to electronic discharge during handling and mounting the device.
+To avoid damage due to the accumulation of static charge use proper precautions, such as an ESD strap, when handling any cellular device to avoid exposure to electronic discharge during handling and mounting the device.

 Radio Frequency (RF) Safety

 Due to the possibility of radio frequency (RF) interference, it is important that you follow any special regulations regarding the use of radio equipment.
 Follow the safety advice given below.